 Louboutin v.
 Amazon

 The Paris-based brand, famous for his red soles won his latest trademark battle against the European branch of Amazon.
-The issue: Amazon’s lack of correctly monitoring its platform in the fight against counterfeits + advertising said counterfeits through its targeted consumer ads (you know, when you visit Amazon in a quest to find a new blender and then suddenly you are bombarded with ads wherever you go of… BLENDERS).
+The issue: Amazon’s lack of correctly monitoring its platform in the fight against counterfeits + advertising said counterfeits through its targeted consumer ads.
 Not only that, but in the EU said counterfeits were marked as “shipped and sold by Amazon” and benefited from sponsored ads, leaving the authentic Louboutin retailers on the trail.
 Although Amazon tried to exonerate itself by stating that the red colour of Louboutin’s shoes was not that unique and should not be covered under Trademark protection, the Court disagreed.
-Indeed, as already awarded in 2018, the red sole is Louboutin’s identifier in commerce, regardless of the shade of red (red, not burgundy), Amazon EU is therefore liable for knowingly promoting counterfeits.
+Indeed, as already awarded in 2018, the red sole is Louboutin’s identifier in commerce, regardless of the shade of red, Amazon EU is therefore liable for knowingly promoting counterfeits.

 That’s all for this week!
 See you Thursday for our monthly blog post!